carpentries-incubator/gitlab-novice/episodes/08-process-automation.md

 - Setup a process to run automatically when a commit is pushed to a repository.
 - Safely use secrets in a process automatically triggered by GitLab.
+- Configure a GitLab repository to host a static website.

 :::